Braderie de Lille

 The Lille Braderie (French: Braderie de Lille) is a braderie, or annual street market/flea market, that takes place on the weekend of the first Sunday of September in Lille, France, in the northern Hauts-de-France region.
 It dates back to the 12th century, attracting nearly three million visitors each year.
 The Braderie de Lille is one of the largest gatherings in France and the largest flea market in Europe.
-In 2014 the Braderie was reported to host 100km of market stalls to over 10,000 exhibitors.
+In 2014 the Braderie was reported to host 100 km of market stalls to over 10,000 exhibitors.

 During the Braderie, the city hosts a music festival.
 The traditional food eaten during the festival, moules-frites, typically results in built-up heaps of mussel shells around the city.